 The reason why plants prefer a slightly acidic soil pH is because the acid helps dissolve the solid nutrients into nutrients that are usable by the plant’s finer roots.

 As a result, avocado trees prefer slightly acidic soil that’s between a pH of 5.0-7.0 (source).

 Two good ways to measure your soil’s pH are with pH strips or a pH meter.
 I prefer using a pH meter since they’re easy to use and affordable.
 To see which pH meter I use and recommend, visit my recommended tools page.

 If you find that your avocado tree’s soil pH is too acidic (under 5.0), consider amending it with alkaline amendments such as wood ash, biochar, or lime powder.
 On the other hand, amend soil that’s too alkaline (above 7.0) with acidic materials such as coffee grounds, sand, or peat moss.

-Also, if you’d like more information about the best fertilizers to use for avocado trees, you can check out my other post: Avocado Tree Fertilizers: The Full Guide & Top 3 Brands.
+Also, if you’d like more information about the best fertilizers for avocado trees, check out my other post: Avocado Tree Fertilizers: The Full Guide & Top 3 Brands.

 While this can be a lot of information to sort through, I found that my avocado tree was getting curled leaves from a lack of water.
 However, in my research, I found that many avocado tree growers also had issues with salts and chlorine.

 If you don’t know where to start, start simple.